 Generally, it can cost $100 to $1,000 to repair or stabilize a tank.
 It can cost $1,500 to $2,000 to replace a tank.
 You can ask for an estimate from a heating service company.

-If you rent and have a problem with a red-tagged or unsafe fuel tank where you live, contact us at Vermont Law Help.
-Fill out our form or call 1-800-889-2047.
+If you rent and have a problem with a red-tagged or unsafe fuel tank where you live, contact us.
+Fill out our form and we will call you back.
+Your information will be sent to Legal Services Vermont, which screens requests for help for both Vermont Legal Aid and Legal Services Vermont.
+You can also call us at 1-800-889-2047.